Work

 Research activities

-We have provided accurate reference values of the current at the ultramicrodisk and ultramicroband electrodes.
-Recent work includes simulation of the conical well electrode, the conical-tip electrode and accurate values of fluxes at cylindrical and capped cylindrical electrodes.
-An excursion outside electrochemistry dealt with the dynamics of thermal gas reactions; and within electrochemistry, more efficient ways of simulating enzyme systems.
-A more recent publication is on the optimisation of simulations of two-dimensional systems, comparing several transformations that have been suggested, investigating multi-point spatial derivative approximations, orthogonal collocation and the eigenvalue, -vector method.
+We have provided accurate reference values of the current at the ultramicrodisk and ultramicroband electrodes (but now superseded by Bieniasz with far more accurate solutions).
+Past work includes simulation of the conical well electrode, the conical-tip electrode and accurate values of fluxes at cylindrical and capped cylindrical electrodes.
+An excursion outside electrochemistry dealt with the dynamics of thermal gas reactions.
+Publications have dealt with the optimisation of simulations of two-dimensional systems, comparing several transformations that have been suggested, investigating multi-point spatial derivative approximations, orthogonal collocation and the eigenvalue, -vector method.
 Some surprises were encountered in this work.
 Enzyme systems have been investigated, as were several ways to compute electric field effects, surface concentrations over a disk electrode, and the use of the Saul'yev method in two dimensions.
-There was another excursion into another field, simulating a system of chemical reactions in a biochemical context.
-Recently the behaviour of rectangular (including square) electrodes and arrays of square electrodes has been simulated, providing some steady state current values.
-In 2025, there was a collaboration of 15 authors on another biochemical paper, for which DB simulated te kinetics of a chain of reactions; the historical paper on the Sand equation and a Comment on a paper by Eswari and "kumar" [sic] by DB and Strutwolf.
+There have been excursions into another field, simulating the kinetics of biochemical reactions important to diabetics.
+The behaviour of rectangular (including square) electrodes and arrays of square electrodes has been simulated, providing some steady state current values.
+In 2025, there was a collaboration of 15 authors on another biochemical paper, for which DB simulated the kinetics of a chain of reactions; the historical paper on the Sand equation and a Comment on a paper by Rajalakshmi et al on an enzyme reaction.

 External collaborators